DrRoad/ellisp.github.io/_posts/2017-06-24-oz-polls-statespace.md

 <img src="/img/0102-one-poll.svg" width = "100%">

-That model was specified in Stan as follows.
-The Stan program is more complex now; I've had to specify how many polls I have (`y_n = 42`) and the values for each poll.
+That model was specified in Stan as set out below.
+The Stan program is more complex now; I've had to specify how many polls I have (`y_n`), the values for each poll (`y_values`), and the days since the last election each poll was taken (`y_days`).
 This way I only have to specify 42 measurement errors as part of the probability model - other implementations I've seen of this approach ask for an estimate of measurement error for each poll on each day, treating the days with no polls as missing values to be estimated.
 That obviously adds a huge computational load I wanted to avoid.

 In this program, I haven't yet added in the notion of a house effect for Nielsen.
 Each measurement Nielsen made is assumed to have been an unbiased one.
 Again, I'll be relaxing this later.
 The state model is also the same as before ie standard deviation of the day to day innovations is still hard coded as 0.25 percentage points.